-From 5 October 2020, the Student route under the UK’s new points based system will replace the Tier 4 visa system.
-All students applying through the new Student route will need to demonstrate they meet the required 70 points.
-They will achieve the required points if they can demonstrate that they have an offer from an approved educational institution, speak English and are able to support themselves during their studies in the UK.
+From 5 October 2020, the Student route under the UK’s new points based system replaced the Tier 4 visa system.
+All students applying through the new Student route will need to demonstrate you meet the required 70 points.
+You will achieve the required points if you can demonstrate that you have an offer from an approved educational institution, speak English and are able to support yourself financially during your studies in the UK.
 More details are available from the Government website.

-From January 2021, European Economic Area (EEA) students will need to apply through the Student route, ahead of arriving in the UK.
-This includes those who begin their course in autumn 2020 but are beginning study online, outside the UK.
+From January 2021, European Economic Area (EEA) students need to apply through the Student route, ahead of arriving in the UK.
 EEA students resident in the UK on or before 31 December 2020 should not apply through this route.
 They, and their family, are eligible to apply for the EU Settlement Scheme and have until 30 June 2021 for most people.
 If you should have applied but missed this deadline please contact IAG for more information.

 - You must provide proof of having enough funds to cover course fees for the first year of study

 - You must have a specific amount of money to prove to UK Visas & Immigration that you can afford living expenses, for the first year of your studies, this is also known as 'maintenance' (please see below for specific amounts of maintenance/funds required).

 For UK courses in all areas of the UK outside of London, in addition to proving you have funds to cover your full course fees for the first year of your studies, UK Visas & Immigration also require you to prove that you have an additional £9,207 to cover your living costs for a period of nine months (£1,023 per month).